rettinghaus/musescore-musicxml/README.md

 # MuseScore MusicXML project

-This project aims to develop MuseScore Studio further into a feature complete MusicXML editor.
+This project aims to develop _MuseScore Studio_ further into a feature complete MusicXML editor.

 ## Overview of PRs and new features

-You can get a full overview of all connected pull requests that have been opened to [upstream MuseScore Studio](https://github.com/musescore/MuseScore/pulls?q=is%3Apr+author%3Arettinghaus+MusicXML).
+You can get a full overview of all connected pull requests that have been opened to [upstream _MuseScore Studio_](https://github.com/musescore/MuseScore/pulls?q=is%3Apr+author%3Arettinghaus+MusicXML).
 You will find more branches in active development on [my fork](https://github.com/rettinghaus/MuseScore).

-I also contribute to the [MEI support](https://github.com/musescore/MuseScore/pulls?q=is%3Apr+author%3Arettinghaus+MEI) of MuseScore Studio.
+NB: I'm also contributing to the [MEI support](https://github.com/musescore/MuseScore/pulls?q=is%3Apr+author%3Arettinghaus+MEI) of _MuseScore Studio_.

 ## List of features, improvements, and fixes